0install/docs/docs/specifications/feed.md

 `binary-name`
 : the canonical name of the binary supplying the command (without file extensions); this is used to suggest suitable alias names.

+`app-id`
+: the [Application User Model ID](https://docs.microsoft.com/en-us/windows/win32/shell/appids); used by Windows to associate shortcuts and pinned taskbar entries with running processes.

 `<needs-terminal>`
 : if present, this element indicates that the command represented by this entry point requires a terminal in order to run.